Rifa-111/chatbot/README.md

-# 💬 Chatbot template
+# 💬 Chatbot

-A chatbot using OpenAI's GPT-3.5.
+A chatbot powered by OpenAI's GPT-3.5.
+This project provides a minimal interface to interact with a large language model (LLM), designed for ease of use and quick customiSation.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)